dgc-network/coliving-protocol/docs/docs/protocol/content-node/architecture.md

 The Content Node's core service is a web server with an HTTP API to process incoming requests and perform the following functions:

-- user & track metadata upload
+- user & agreement metadata upload
-- user & track image upload
+- user & agreement image upload
-- user track file upload
+- user agreement file upload
-- user & track data, metadata, and track file retrieval
+- user & agreement data, metadata, and agreement file retrieval

 *The web server is a [NodeJS](https://nodejs.org) [Express app](https://expressjs.com/).*